sandeep4055/Tensorflow/README.md

 Both high-level and low-level APIs have their own advantages and use cases.
 High-level APIs are generally easier to use and provide faster development and prototyping, while low-level APIs offer more flexibility and customization options.
 The choice between them depends on the specific requirements and complexity of your machine learning project.

+# keras vs tf.keras

+Keras and tf.keras are both high-level APIs for building and training deep learning models in TensorFlow.
+However, there are some differences between the two:

+1. **Development and Maintenance:** Keras was originally an independent open-source project developed by François Chollet.
+In 2017, Keras was integrated into TensorFlow as its official high-level API, called tf.keras. tf.keras is now the recommended API for TensorFlow and is actively maintained by the TensorFlow team.
+The standalone Keras library is still available and maintained, but it may not have the latest updates and improvements from the TensorFlow ecosystem.

+2. **Integration with TensorFlow:** tf.keras is tightly integrated with the TensorFlow ecosystem.
+It seamlessly works with other TensorFlow components, such as tf.data for data input pipelines, tf.distribute for distributed training, and tf.saved_model for model saving and deployment.
+It also supports TensorFlow-specific features, such as eager execution and TensorFlow 2.0's functions and operators.

+3. **Compatibility:** tf.keras strives to maintain compatibility with the Keras API, but there might be some differences and additions in the TensorFlow implementation.
+Some TensorFlow-specific features, such as custom TensorFlow ops or distributed training strategies, may not be available in the standalone Keras library.

+4. **Community and Support:** tf.keras benefits from the larger TensorFlow community, which provides extensive documentation, tutorials, and examples specific to TensorFlow.
+It also leverages TensorFlow's resources, such as TensorFlow Hub for pre-trained models and TensorFlow Addons for additional functionalities.

+In summary, tf.keras is the recommended high-level API for TensorFlow.
+It offers better integration with TensorFlow and takes advantage of TensorFlow-specific features and optimizations.
+If you are working with TensorFlow, it is recommended to use tf.keras for building and training your models.
+However, if you have an existing codebase or project built with the standalone Keras library, it can still be used and maintained separately.

+#

 | Number | Topic | link |
 | ----- |  ----- |  ----- |